 We have no idea what challenges or issues they’ve gone through or are going through, hence it is in our best interest to not quickly judge.

-With that said, I’m certainly not encouraging anyone to let themselves be bullied or giving into the bad behaviors.
-If that happens to be the case, it’s best to not engage and walk away.
+With that said, I’m certainly not encouraging anyone to let themselves be bullied or accept continuous bad/toxic behaviors.
+If this happens to be the case, it’s best to not engage and walk away.

 I’m simply suggesting that there is a better way to deal with negativity and that is to remain kind and positive – or at the very least, be cordial, despite the unpleasant circumstances.